Renault Trucks is committed to reduce the impact that road freight transport has on the environment.

 The truck building industry has achieved some spectacular results in reducing pollutant engine emissions.
 With the implementation of Euro VI standards in 2014, nitrous oxides and particles emissions will have been reduced by 90% compared with 1990 levels.

-In 2013, Renault Trucks totally renewed its products range and launched a new generation of Euro VI vehicles providing up to 5% fuel economy compared to previous Euro V trucks.
+Renault Trucks Euro VI vehicles provide up to 5% fuel economy compared to previous Euro V trucks.

 For additional fuel savings, Renault Trucks offers its Optifuel Solutions, a set of products and services that makes it possible to optimally configure and equip vehicles, instruct drivers in eco-driving, measure and analyse truck consumption over a long period via specialised software and finally upgrade their performance in the course of their operational life.